Magical Highlights of Peru 15 Days/ 14 Nights

 The Sacred Valley tour starts at 08:00 am from Cusco.
 We pick you up from your hotel and bring you to our tourist bus, where you will meet your tour guide and your travel mates (shared service).

 We leave Cusco around 08:30 am in the direction of Pisaq, descending to the sacred river Urubamba.
-With a few stops at various lookout points along the way, we will arrive at Pisaq where you can enjoy checking out the traditional handicraft market with plenty of time for local souvenir shopping.
-Afterwards, we drive up the mountain where we will find Pisaq ruins.
+With a few stops at various lookout points along the way, we will arrive at Pisaq, where you can enjoy checking out the traditional handicraft market with plenty of time for local souvenir shopping.
+Afterwards, we drive up the mountain where we will find the Pisaq ruins.
 Our tour guide will take you around the temples, terraces, and tunnels of this complex, including the famous Intihuatana (sun clock), while constantly enjoying the majestic view of the sacred river.
 Then we drive along the river Urubamba, passing by a colourful little town where you can observe the descendants of the Quechua people wearing colourful ponchos.

 Meals: Breakfast